 - 14-ounce can black beans, rinsed and drained

-- Prepare the ingredients: preheat the oven to 475 degrees Fahrenheit.
+- Prep work: Preheat the oven to 475 degrees Fahrenheit.
 Stack the tortillas and slice them into ½-inch-wide, 2-inch-long strips.
-Peel and press or finely chop the garlic.
-Peel and small dice the onion.
 Remove the seeds and membranes from the jalapeno (and poblano, if using) and chop the peppers.
 Wash your hands.
-Small dice the queso fresco or crumble the feta.
-Slice the radishes into super thin rounds.
-Slice the lime into small wedges.
 Pit, peel, and medium dice the avocado, then squeeze some lime juice over the avocado to prevent browning.
-Roughly chop the cilantro leaves.

-- Toast the chili pepper: place the dried chili pepper directly on the oven racks.
-Bake for 30 seconds to 1 minute, or just until the pepper is warmed through.
+- Toast the chili pepper: Place the dried chili pepper onto a baking sheet and bake for about 1 minute, or until the pepper is warmed through.
 When cool enough to handle, cut the pepper open and remove the seeds.
 (Wash your hands afterward and avoid touching your eyes!)

 - Recipe adapted from Blue Apron’s tortilla soup with hominy and queso fresco recipe.